natalipivnitskaya/dsp/statistics/2-4-cohens_d.md

      return d
  ```

- calculation of Cohen Effect Size for two groups (first babies, other babies) on their birth weight.
+ Calculation of Cohen Effect Size for two groups (first babies, other babies) on their birth weight.

  ```python
  preg = nsfg.ReadFemPreg()